Shakespeare in performance: 21st century

 The Royal Shakespeare Company in the UK has produced two major Shakespeare festivals in the twenty-first century.
 The first was the Complete Works (RSC festival) in 2006–2007, which staged productions of all of Shakespeare's plays and poems.
 The second is the World Shakespeare Festival in 2012, which is part of the London 2012 Cultural Olympiad, and features nearly 70 productions involving thousands of performers from across the world.
 More than half of these productions are part of the Globe to Globe Festival.
 Each of the productions in this festival has been reviewed by Shakespeare academics, theatre practitioners, and bloggers in a project called Year of Shakespeare.

 In May 2009, Hamlet opened with Jude Law in the title role at the Donmar Warehouse West End season at Wyndham's.
 He was joined by Ron Cook, Peter Eyre, Gwilym Lee, John MacMillan, Kevin R McNally, Gugu Mbatha-Raw, Matt Ryan, Alex Waldmann and Penelope Wilton.
 The production officially opened on 3 June and ran through 22 August 2009.
-The production was also mounted at Elsinore Castle in Denmark from 25–30 August 2009 and on Broadway at the Broadhurst Theatre in New York.
+The production was also mounted at Elsinore Castle in Denmark from 25 to 30 August 2009 and on Broadway at the Broadhurst Theatre in New York.

 The Propeller company have taken all-male cast productions around the world.
 Phyllida Lloyd has continually staged all-female cast versions of Shakespeare in London.